-The SWAG (Skills mastery, Work focus, Agency Empowerment and Guidance and Mentorship) program is designed to provide educational opportunities and hands on learning for students who have identified specific areas of interest for their Positive Post School Pathway.
+The ACEE (Automotive, Construction, Engineering, Electrical) program is designed to provide educational opportunities and hands on learning for students who have identified specific areas of interest for their Positive Post School Pathway.
 Working with partners across industry, tertiary education institutions and the wider community, this program is designed to allow students to be eligible for SACE completion and be prepared for the workforce.
 The program is designed to provide students with the skills, experience and capabilities to increase employment/School-Based Apprenticeship opportunities.
 Students will engage in community projects and work placements.